Mitsubishi Pajero Sport: First generation (K80/K90/PA/PA II; 1996)

 Like the Pajero, it featured independent front suspension with torsion bars and a live rear axle.
 In addition to numerous facelifts over the years, there was a major suspension change from rear leaf to coil springs in late 2000.
 As its popularity increased, local assembly for foreign markets was introduced in China in 2003, and Brazil in 2006.
-Sales were discontinued in Japan in 2003, in North America in 2004 (excluding Canada) where it was sold alongside the Endeavor, where it was superseded by the Endeavor, and central and western Europe in 2008.
+Sales were discontinued in Japan in 2003.
+In the United States, where it was superseded by the Endeavor, sales ended in 2004.
+Sales in central and western Europe ended in 2008, with the introduction of the second generation Pajero/Montero Sport.
 In Japan, it was sold at a specific retail chain called Car Plaza.

-The 3-liter V6 is the most commonly used engine; it produces 175 hp at 5,000 rpm.
-The North American market received petrol V6 engines during all years of production while a petrol 2.4-liter engine was offered on base models from 1997 through 1999 in the United States and for additional years in Canada.
+The 3-litre V6 is the most commonly used engine; it produces 175 hp at 5,000 rpm.
+The North American market received petrol V6 engines during all years of production while a petrol 2.4-litre engine was offered on base models from 1997 through 1999 in the United States and for additional years in Canada.
 Markets outside of North America also had a variety of turbo-diesel four-cylinder engines to choose between.